kmd462/KD_INFO670/README.md

 ## Assignment 3: Mobile Gallery App

 ### Design and Purpose
-This mobile application is designed as a gallery viewer that allows users to browse through a collection of beautiful Vietnam-themed images.
-The app features a clean and intuitive interface with three main screens: Gallery, Picture Viewer, and Profile.
+This mobile application is designed as a gallery viewer that allows users to browse through a collection of beautiful Vietnam images.
+The app features a simple and intuitive interface with three main screens: Gallery, Viewer, and Profile.
 It serves as both a practical photo viewer and a user customization example.

-The target audience includes:

-- Photography enthusiasts interested in Vietnam's landscapes
-- Tourists planning to visit Vietnam
-- Students learning about mobile app development
-- Anyone who appreciates visual content in an organized, accessible format
+The target audience can be photographers, travelers, explorers, or researchers who want to know more about the country.

 ### Features